Contents

 Books require author, publication year, title (in italics), publisher, and page numbers if you're citing a specific section.
 For multiple authors, list them all separated by commas.
 If you're citing an edited collection where you used one chapter, the chapter author comes first, then the book editor details.

-The practice of writing regularly, even when you do not feel inspired, is what distinguishes students who finish their dissertations on time from those who fall behind and end up submitting work that does not reflect their potential.
+The practise of writing regularly, even when you do not feel inspired, is what distinguishes students who finish their dissertations on time from those who fall behind and end up submitting work that does not reflect their potential.

 You've got enough on your plate without worrying about whether your writing is good enough.
 That's why our team is here.
 We're not just editors; we're subject specialists who've spent years helping students like you hit the marks that matter.
 You don't have to do this alone, and you shouldn't have to.
 Whether you're stuck on your methodology, can't find the right sources, or haven't quite nailed your argument, we've got the skills to help.
 It's not about doing the work for you; it's about making sure you're heading in the right direction.